 First Thursday after the first Wednesday every month at the Community Building in Soldiers Grove 6:30 pm.
+Summer months, first Tuesday after the first Monday every month.

 Health Information

 Drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
 The presence of contaminants does not necessarily indicate that water poses a health risk.
 More information about contaminants and potential health effects can be obtained by calling the Environmental Protection Agency's safe drinking water hotline (800-426-4791).